Sonja Dahlgren

 THE Background

 Before committing fully to painting, Sonja’s professional journey spanned several creative and human-centred fields.
 Her education includes a bachelor of early childhood education, a masters degree in psychology and several university courses in photography, visual communication and graphic design.
-She began her career as an early years teacher (including five years in China, which affected her deeply), later worked as a lifestyle photographer and stylist, and then practised as a couple’s therapist — each phase sharpening her sensitivity to nuance, presence and the richness of lived experience.
+She began her career as an early years teacher (including five years in China, which affected her deeply), later worked as a lifestyle photographer and food stylist, and then practiced as a couple’s therapist — each phase sharpening her sensitivity to nuance, presence and the richness of lived experience.
 Over time, her lifelong engagement with creativity and visual expression led her to focus seriously on fine art and develop a studio practice grounded in her love of colour.